Org Check

 Logo

-Org Check is an easy-to-install and easy-to-use Salesforce application in order to quickly analyze your org and its technical debt.
+Org Check is an easy-to-install and easy-to-use Salesforce application and sf plugin in order to quickly analyze your org and its technical debt.

 View the Project on GitHub SalesforceLabs/OrgCheck